diveshjain-phy/Ensslin-Gopalkrishna-Code/EGfit/readme.md

 1. Scenario
 2. Phase
 3. Coarse or Fine search in parameter search
-4. Search for probable injection index
+4. Search for probable injection index OR the user has to specify value of injection index

 (IF THE USER PREFERS DEFAULT OPTION , JUST PRESS ENTER)